Tachikoma000/yjs-signaling-server/README.md

-# Canvas Notes App Signaling Server
+# Canvas Notes App WebSocket Server

-A WebRTC signaling server for the Canvas Notes App built with y-webrtc.
+A collaboration server for the Canvas Notes App built with y-websocket.

 ## Purpose

-This server facilitates WebRTC connections between users of the Canvas Notes App by:
+This server enables real-time collaboration in the Canvas Notes App by:
-- Helping peers discover each other
-- Exchanging connection information between peers
+- Synchronizing document changes between users
-- Enabling reliable connections across different networks
+- Facilitating connections between users on different networks
+- Providing a reliable communication channel for real-time collaboration
+- Supporting both WebRTC signaling and direct WebSocket connections

 ## Deployment